avielmenter/eventfeeler/README.md

 # Run
 To run EventFeeler, navigate to the `eventfeeler` folder, and start the application using the command `npm start`.

+# APIs
+See the [API documentation](https://github.com/avielmenter/eventfeeler/tree/master/api) for information on how to use the EventFeeler APIs.

 # Collaborators
 Mohammad Bouzari